10 Best Electric Car Brands

 Unlike conventional vehicles that use gasoline/alcohol or diesel fuel, fuel cell vehicles combine hydrogen and oxygen to produce electricity, powering the electric motor.

-Since they run entirely on electricity, these cars are considered electric vehicles, while their autonomy and refueling method still compare to a standard vehicle.
+Since they run entirely on electricity, these cars are considered electric vehicles.
+However, their autonomy and refueling method still differ from those of a standard vehicle.

 Does an Electric Car Have a Radiator?